mooyoul/proxyfront/README.md

 Sometimes you may want to proxy remote resources, which are not owned by you.

-For example, Let's suppose that you want to embed "open graph image" on your website. but sadly, the server which is hosting given open graph image is small-sized which means sending requests from your website can be potential DoS attack.
+For example, Let's suppose that you want to show 'open graph image' from your website. but sadly, given open graph image is hosted at a small-sized server.
+It means sending requests from your website can be a potential DoS attack.

-also, Remote can block 'Hot Linking'. in this case, you must proxy the resource to display image.
+also, Remote web server can block 'Hot Linking'.
+In this case, you must proxy the resource to display images.

-You can implement your own proxy server by using Lambda with API Gateway. but this method has a critical limitation: Response size limit.
+You can implement your own proxy server by using Lambda with API Gateway. but this method has a critical limitation: The response size limit.

-In Lambda, you can send response up to 6MB. but, Response body should be encoded with base64 if you are sending binary data.
-In theory, base64 has additional storage overhead so you can send response up to 4.5MB if you are sending binary data.
-Also, Using Lambda with API Gateway does not support response streaming, which should cause slower First-byte latency.
+In Lambda, you can send a response up to 6MB. but, Response body should be encoded with base64 if you are sending binary data.
+In theory, base64 has additional storage overhead. so actually, you can send a response up to 4.5MB binary data.
+Also, Using Lambda with API Gateway does not support response streaming, nor ranged requests (e.g. sending a partial response).
+It should cause slower first-byte latency time.

 But now, We can use Lambda@Edge with CloudFront.
-We can modify origin dynamically! since Lambda@Edge does not handle response directly, we can eliminate response size issue!
-With Lambda@Edge, we can send response up to 20GByte.
+We can modify origin dynamically!
+Since Lambda@Edge does not handle response directly, We can eliminate the response size issue!
+With Lambda@Edge, we can send a response up to 20GByte.

-For another example, You should use HTTPS protocol to resources if you are running your website on HTTPS.
-(For further details, Please refer [Google Developers - Mixed Content](https://developers.google.com/web/fundamentals/security/prevent-mixed-content/what-is-mixed-content)) but if remote does not support HTTPS, you should proxy the resource to secure resource transfer.
+For another example, You should use the HTTPS protocol to resources if you are running your website on the HTTPS protocol.
+(For further details, Please refer Google Developers - Mixed Content) but if remote does not support HTTPS, you should proxy the resource to secure resource transfer.

-Also, ProxyFront can act as 'Forward Proxy' server!
+Also, ProxyFront can act as the 'Forward Proxy' server!

 ## Examples